ashdavies/talks/whats-new-in-firebase/index.md

 - `orderByPriority()`

 ^
-- Firebase will still allow you to query against your data using a variety of methods,
+- Firebase will still allow you to query against your data using a variety of methods
-- but its important to remember which value you are querying against.
+- but its important to remember which value you are querying against

 ---